Skip to main content

 At that time, about 307,000 AstraZeneca doses had been administered.
 As of June 11, 2021, there had been one case of capillary leak syndrome, a rare blood clot, after vaccination with the AstraZeneca or COVISHIELD COVID-19 vaccine in Canada.

 On May 11, 2021, Ontario and Alberta paused the use of AstraZeneca as a first dose.
-Ontario stated it was due to an increase in thrombosis with thrombocytopenia syndrome – blood clots which can block blood flow and cause damage to organs, and a lower than normal number of platelets in the blood, which is dangerous because platelets help your body from forming clots – linked to the AstraZeneca vaccine.
+Ontario stated it was due to an increase in thrombosis with thrombocytopenia syndrome – a rare combination of blood clots which can block blood flow and cause damage to organs, alongside a lower than normal number of platelets in the blood, which is dangerous because platelets help your body to form clots – linked to the AstraZeneca vaccine.
 The change was also made because Canada had the luxury of relying on two other shots for its mass vaccination campaign.

 In July, 2021, Health Canada updated the label for the AstraZeneca and COVISHIELD COVID-19 vaccines to add capillary leak syndrome, a rare and serious condition where the small blood vessels start to leak fluid, as a potential side-effect.
 The agency also included a warning for patients with a history of the syndrome to not get those vaccines.